Fitting a manifold of large reach to noisy data: Introduction

 and wish to construct a manifold $\MM_o$ close to $\MM$ in Hausdorff distance but at the same time having a reach not much less than $\tau$.
 Note that the distribution of $y_i$ (for each $i$), is the convolution of $\mu$ and $G_\sigma^{(n)}$.
 This is denoted by $\mu*G_\sigma^{(n)}$.
-Let $\omega_d$ be the volume of a $d$ dimensional unit Euclidean ball. { Suppose that \beq \sigma< r_{c} D^{-1/2},\quad \hbox{where } r_{c} := cd^{-C}\tau, \ D = \min\left(n, \frac{V}{c^d\omega_d\beta^d}\right),\ \beta = \tau\sqrt{\frac{c^d \omega_d \tau^d}{V}}. \eeq and $\Delta \geq \frac{Cd\sigma^2}{\tau}.$ We observe $y_1, y_2, \dots, y_N$ and for $k \geq 3$, will produce a description of a $\C^k-$manifold $\MM_o$ such that the Hausdorff distance between $\MM_o$ and $\MM$ is at most $ \Delta$ and $\MM_o$ has reach that is bounded below by $\frac{c\tau}{d^6}$ with probability at least $1 - \eta.$ Note that the required upper bound on $\sigma$ does not degrade to $0$ with as the ambient dimension $n \ra \infty$, but can be controlled by the intrinsic parameters $d$, $V$ and $\tau$.
+Let $\omega_d$ be the volume of a $d$ dimensional unit Euclidean ball. { Suppose that \beq \sigma< r_{c} D^{-1/2},\quad \hbox{where } r_{c} := cd^{-C}\tau, \ D = \min\left(n, \frac{V}{c^d\omega_d\beta^d}\right),\ \beta = \tau\sqrt{\frac{c^d \omega_d \tau^d}{V}}. \eeq and $\Delta \geq \frac{Cd\sigma^2}{\tau}.$ The quantities $r_c$, $D$, $\beta$, and $N_0$ have intuitive interpretations. $r_c$ is the radius of discs fit to the data in the initial stage. $D$ is the dimension of the Principal component Analysis (PCA) subspace, $\beta$ is roughly the maximum distance of a point on the manifold to the PCA subspace. $N_0$ is the number of random discs of radius $r_c$ that need to be chosen in order to cover the manifold.
+We observe $y_1, y_2, \dots, y_N$ and for $k \geq 3$, will produce a description of a $\C^k-$manifold $\MM_o$ such that the Hausdorff distance between $\MM_o$ and $\MM$ is at most $ \Delta$ and $\MM_o$ has reach that is bounded below by $\frac{c\tau}{d^6}$ with probability at least $1 - \eta.$ Note that the required upper bound on $\sigma$ does not degrade to $0$ with as the ambient dimension $n \ra \infty$, but can be controlled by the intrinsic parameters $d$, $V$ and $\tau$.
+We shall be assuming that $\sigma$ is known exactly, however, all the arguments that we use go through if $\sigma^2$ is merely an upper bound on the true variance.
+This assumption, and how it can be made practical will be discussed at the end of Section~\ref{sec:4}.
 The following is our main theorem.

 \begin{theorem} Let $\MM$ be a $d$ dimensional $\C^2$ submanifold of $\R^n$.
 We assume $\MM$ has volume ($d-$dimensional Hausdorff measure) less or equal to $V$, reach (i.e. normal injectivity radius) greater or equal to $\tau$, and that $\MM$ has no boundary.